 Tips for Application Success

-- Plan your spending - Make sure you can naturally meet the minimum spending requirement for any welcome offer within the specified timeframe.
+- Plan your spending: Make sure you can comfortably meet the welcome offer's minimum spending requirement without overspending.

-- Pro tip: Time your application before a planned large purchase (like a vacation or home project) to help reach the spending threshold faster.
+- Time your application before a large planned purchase to help meet the spending threshold naturally.

 Frequently Asked Questions

-What are the annual fees for the Chase Sapphire Reserve and Bank of America Travel Rewards cards?
+Can I have both the Chase Sapphire Reserve® and the Bank of America Travel Rewards card?

 Unlock your extra benefits when you become a Kudos member